medinatsalako/CAPSTONE-PROJECT-2/README.md

 ### PROJECT OVERVIEW
 This project focuses on analyzing customer data to gain insights into subscription behaviour, revenue patterns and customer retention across various regions.
-By analysing the various parameters in the data received

 ### DATA SOURCES
-The source of data used
+The source of data used are as follows;
+- Microsoft Excel for data cleaning and Analysis
+- SQl for querying data
+- Power BI for visualisation